magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43983-products-not-visible-individually-still-appear-in-catalog-advanced-search-results.md

 <ins>Actual results</ins>:

-Products that are set as "Not Visible Individually" are appearing in the catalog advanced search results.
+Products that are set as "Not Visible Individually" appear in the catalog advanced search results.

 ## Apply the patch